SummerSlam (2013): Preliminary matches

+The show opened with The Miz welcoming to SummerSlam, with JoJo singing the national anthem after the opening pyro.

 The first match pitted Kane against Bray Wyatt in a Ring of Fire match.
-Following three chokeslams, Kane gestured for a Tombstone Piledriver but Harper and Rowan overcame the flames using an asbestos blanket and were able to attack Kane, who was attempting to fight them off.
+Following three chokeslams, Kane gestured for a Tombstone Piledriver, but Luke Harper and Erick Rowan overcame the flames using an asbestos blanket and were able to attack Kane, who was attempting to fight them off.
 Wyatt executed Sister Abigail on Kane for the win.
 Following the match, Wyatt retreated to his rocking chair and watched Harper and Rowan use two sets of steel steps to smash Kane's skull.

 The next match was between Cody Rhodes and Damien Sandow.
 In the end, Rhodes performed the Cross Rhodes to win the match.

-In the third match Alberto Del Rio faced Christian for the World Heavyweight Championship.
+In the third match, Alberto Del Rio faced Christian for the World Heavyweight Championship.
 Del Rio immediately began targeting Christian's shoulder.
 The match ended when Christian performed a Spear on Del Rio but his injured shoulder prevented him from covering Del Rio.
 Del Rio forced Christian to submit to the Cross Armbreaker to retain the title.
 After the match, Del Rio declared himself (in both English and Spanish) a true role model for the WWE Universe.

 In the fourth match, Natalya faced Brie Bella.
-When Eva Marie and Nikki Bella tried to intervene, Cameron & Naomi stepped in on Natalya's behalf, attacking Eva and Nikki.
+When Eva Marie and Nikki Bella tried to intervene, Cameron and Naomi stepped in on Natalya's behalf, attacking Eva and Nikki.
 After an Alabama Slam, Natalya forced Brie to submit to the Sharpshooter to win the match.

 Main event matches

 In the fifth match, Brock Lesnar faced CM Punk in a no-disqualification match.
 After some 25 minutes of back and forth fighting involving chair shots, submission holds, aerial maneuvers and outside brawling, Punk executed the Go to Sleep on Lesnar but Paul Heyman broke up the pinfall.
 Moments later, Punk applied the Anaconda Vice on Lesnar but Heyman interfered.
 Punk punched Heyman and applied the Anaconda Vise on Heyman but Lesnar broke the hold by hitting Punk with a chair.
 Lesnar executed an F-5 onto a chair for the victory.
 Following the match, the crowd loudly chanted Punk's name as he limped back up the ramp.

-In the next match, Dolph Ziggler and Kaitlyn fought Big E Langston and Divas Champion AJ Lee.
+In the next match, Dolph Ziggler and Kaitlyn fought Big E Langston and AJ Lee.
 In the end, Kaitlyn executed a Spear on AJ outside the ring.
 Big E executed a Clothesline on Ziggler for a near-fall.
 Ziggler executed a Zig-Zag on Big E for the victory.